-Two aspects of neural networks are particularly interesting for syntactic processing: first, networks learn to perform some specific task, e.g., process an English sentence, from being exposed to relatively unanalyzed raw input, such as a sequence of words.
+Two aspects of neural networks are particularly interesting for syntactic processing.
+First, networks learn to perform some specific task, such as process an English sentence, from being exposed to relatively unanalyzed raw input, such as a sequence of words.
 This feature makes them suitable for explaining a great deal of language learning and language processing in a psychologically plausible manner.
-Secondly, the knowledge of the networks is not represented in any explicit way, but rather emerges as a pattern of neuronal activity between the interconnected nodes, in a parallel distributed processing fashion.
-This is particularly interesting because it contrasts with more traditional symbolic views in cognitive science, suggesting that humans process sentences by transforming representations according to sets of rules.
-For instance, a representation of the sentence the girl liked a boy, requires the constituents the, a, girl, boy, liked, and an explicit representation of the syntactic relationships between these constituents.
-The rules of syntax govern how constituents can be combined together, allowing, for instance, the boy liked a girl as a legal sentence, but not boy girl a liked the.
-Phrase structure rules describe the relationship between constituents in the above sentence:
+Second, the knowledge of the networks is not represented in any explicit way but rather emerges as a pattern of neuronal activity between the interconnected nodes in a parallel distributed processing fashion.
+This is particularly interesting because it contrasts with more-traditional symbolic views in cognitive science in suggesting that humans process sentences by transforming representations according to sets of rules.
+For instance, a representation of the sentence the girl liked a boy requires the constituents the, a, girl, boy, liked, and an explicit representation of the syntactic relationships between these constituents.
+The rules of syntax govern how constituents can be combined together, allowing, for instance, the boy liked a girl as a legal sentence but not boy girl a liked the.
+The following phrase structure rules describe the relationship between constituents in the above sentence (S stands for sentence; NP, noun phrase; VP, verb phrase; det, determiner; N, noun; and V, verb):

-$$\begin{array}{c} S & \rightarrow NP \ VP \\ NP & \rightarrow (det) \ N \\ VP & \rightarrow V \ (NP) \end{array}$$
+$$S \rightarrow NP VP$$

+$NP \rightarrow (det) N$ $VP \rightarrow V (NP)$

-Besides such constituent structure, to capture the full generativity of human language, recursion needs to be introduced, for instance by adding a new rule that adds a potential prepositional phrase (PP) to the NP:
+Besides such constituent structure, to capture the full generativity of human language, recursion needs to be introduced, for instance by adding a new rule that adds a potential prepositional phrase (PP) to the NP (prep stands for preposition):

-$$\begin{array}{c} NP \rightarrow (det) \; N \; (PP) \\ PP \; \rightarrow prep \; NP \end{array}$$
+$NP \rightarrow (det) N (PP)$ $PP \rightarrow prep NP$

 These rules are recursive because the expansion of the right-hand sides of each can call the other.
 For example, the complex NP the flowers in the vase has the simple NP the vase recursively embedded within it.
 Because this process can be applied arbitrarily often, constructions of arbitrary complexity can in principle be generated.
 Constituency and recursion are some of the most fundamental concepts in linguistics.
-Since both are defined in terms of relations between symbols, symbolic models of language processing therefore incorporate these properties by fiat.
-In this article, we discuss how constituency, structure dependency, and recursion may fit into a connectionist framework, and the possible implications this work may have for linguistics and psycholinguistics.
+Because both are defined in terms of relations between symbols, symbolic models of language processing therefore incorporate these properties by fiat.
+This article discusses how constituency, structure dependency, and recursion may fit into a connectionist framework and the possible implications this work may have for linguistics and psycholinguistics.